Ru1722/dipole-calculator/README.md

 N/A

 # HOW TO COMPILE
 1.)
-Copy github repository into the directory you wish it to be in 2.)
+Copy github repository into the directory you wish it to be in <br>
+2.)
 Use g++ and use the following command without quotation marks: g++ dipole.cpp -o dipole